Sydney FC in international football: Friendlies

-During the 2007–08 season Sydney FC hosted the LA Galaxy in an exhibition game at ANZ Stadium, Sydney.
+During the 2007–08 season Sydney FC hosted LA Galaxy in an exhibition game at ANZ Stadium, Sydney.
 The match was of important significance in Australia as it brought the legend of the game, David Beckham, to its shores.
 He did not fail to disappoint, scoring a stunning trademark free kick.
 Sydney FC won the game 5–3, in front of a record crowd for a Sydney FC match of 80,295.

 Sydney had a friendly match in China, with new sister club Shanghai Shenhua.
 Sydney FC lost the match 2–1, with their goal coming from striker Alex Brosque, who scored halfway through the second half to level the scores at 1–1.
 John Aloisi, who had a poor last season, showed he had hit form, but being very unlucky to have two goals disallowed during the first half.
 It was the first game for former Sydney and Socceroos Tony Popovic as caretaker coach.

 July 2010 marked a boom for international friendlies with Everton F.C. making an appearance on Sydney shores for a one-off game against Sydney FC.
 Everton won the match 1–0 courtesy of a Victor Anichebe second half strike.
 However, that wouldn't be the end of international friendlies for the region as a blockbuster event with three more European teams arriving for the 2010 Sydney Festival of Football.
 The festival was an international friendly tournament held during the 2010–11 A-League pre-season in Sydney.
 The teams invited to the tournament included Socceroo Brett Emerton's Blackburn Rovers, Nathan Burns' AEK Athens and Craig Moore's ex-club Rangers F.C.
 All matches were played at the Sydney Football Stadium.
 The tournament did not follow a traditional structure as points were also awarded for goals scored during the tournament.
 Each team played each other once over three matchdays.
 Sydney FC were placed last at the conclusion of the tournament after failing to win any games and scoring four goals (three of which were by Alex Brosque).